LeDuyLuan2003/DACN_WEBTRAVEL/README.md

 ## Project Overview

 DACN_WEBTRAVEL is a web-based travel application designed to provide users with a seamless experience for planning and booking their travels.
-The project is built using a combination of HTML, Java, and CSS.
+The project is built using Spring Boot for the backend, and HTML, CSS for the frontend.

 ## Language Composition